richardazia/python_practice/python_notes.md

 - to install packages python3 -m pip install <package>
 * Playing with text to speech - Download the corpora lite package for the second part

+# OOP
+- oop.py for examples

+## Create a Class
+* We can create a class element, for example cat, and then provide relevant information for that object.
+* we can use isinstance to check whether it is an instance of what we want.

+## Add methods
+* We can add methods to an object by indenting by one tab.
+We can then give functionality to our objects.
+For example "cat play with laser" and more.

+## Class Methods
+- methods that are available on the class directly
+- uses a decorator such as @classmethod
+- inheritance is similar to javascript